94kayla/reverse-interview/README.md

 - What's the ratio of remote to office workers?
 - Does the company provide hardware and what's the refresh schedule?
-- How do you feel about [BYOD](https://en.wikipedia.org/wiki/Bring_your_own_device)?
-Are there any policies around it already?
 - Are extra accessories/furniture possible to buy through the company?
 Is there a budget for them?
-- Is there a budget for co-working space or internet access?
 - How often are office visits expected?
 - Are the office meeting rooms always prepared for video conferences?